top of page

 • 2 min read

-The re-establishment of the Marist Brothers’ community in Port Moresby has already borne fruit, with the launch of a new outreach initiative serving vulnerable children on the streets of the city.
+The re-establishment of the Marist Brothers’ community in Port Moresby has already borne fruit, with the launch of a new outreach initiative supporting vulnerable children living on the city’s streets.

 “This marks an important beginning for us,” he said.
 “We are grateful to everyone who contributed their time, energy, and support to make this possible.”